Perfect Squares – Definition, Formula, List, Examples

 - 400

 It can also be helpful to visualize your perfect squares list as a chart, like the chart below.
-This helps kids to visualize the effect of squaring numbers and understand the pattern that emerges with perfect square numbers.
+This helps kids visualize the effect of squaring numbers and understand the pattern that emerges with perfect squares.

 How to identify perfect squares?